nkconnor/ngrok/README.md

 [crate]: https://img.shields.io/crates/v/ngrok
 [docs]: https://docs.rs/ngrok/badge.svg

 A minimal and concise [`ngrok`](https://ngrok.com/) wrapper for Rust.
-The main use case for the library is the ability to open public HTTP tunnels to your development server(s) for integrations tests.
+The library has many use cases, for example:
+- open public HTTP tunnels to your development server(s) for integrations tests
+- simplified networking and development on devices like a Raspberry Pi

 TCP support, while not available, should be trivial to support.

 This has been tested with Linux and we assume that it does not work on Windows (contributions welcome!).